j-jalving/statamic-autograph/README.md

 ## Create a template

-By default, the addon looks for `antlers.html` template files in the `resources/views/autograph` folder (though this path can be changed in the config).
+By default, the addon looks for `.antlers.html` or `.blade.php` template files in the `resources/views/autograph` folder (though this path can be changed in the config).
 You can do everything in your template that you can do in any other Antlers view, but on top of that an `autograph` variable is avaiable containing all data for the selected user.

 #### Important!
 To make sure your images and links work everywhere, make sure you use the included `full_url` modifier on all relative url's like this: